abevoelker/blog/source/_posts/2012-07-08-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 After I'm finished I hope to be able to completely wipe OpenEdge from my mind and not visit the community anymore (I'm sure they'll appreciate it).
-I'd like to spend some time improving my Ruby and maybe learning some /Clojure|Erlang|Haskell/.
+I'd like to spend some time improving my Ruby and maybe learning some Clojure|Erlang|Haskell.

 <!-- more -->

 ## Preparing a database

 The example code will need a copy of the `sports2000` database that is running the SQL engine.
-Here are some commands to create one with the name `foobar`, convert it to UTF-8 (expected by the adapter if there are any non-ASCII chars) and start serving it on port `13370`.
+Here are some commands to create one with the name `foo`, convert it to UTF-8 (expected by the adapter if there are any non-ASCII chars) and start serving it on port `13370`.
 These commands should be ran from a `proenv` prompt on a machine that can create / serve up OpenEdge databases: